munificent/finch/doc/markdown/expressions.markdown

 ### Operators

-One or more punctuation characters defines an *operator*.
+A series of one or more punctuation characters is an *operator*.
 You can define whatever operators you like, but don't go too crazy.
 The goal here is not to make your code look like comic strip profanity:

+    :::finch
     // valid punctuation characters
     + - ! @ # $ % ^ & * = < > / ? ~